aleene/GKImagePickerSwift/README.md

 ### GKImagePicker

 Ever wanted a custom crop area for the UIImagePickerController?
 Now you can have it with _GKImagePicker_.
 Just set your custom crop area and that's it.
-Just 4 lines of code.
 If you don't set it, it uses the same crop area as the default UIImagePickerController.

 ### How to use it